Are you ready to start your finance career? Welcome on board.

-This is because you will be handling lots of financial calculations that have to do with statistics and data, financial budgets, financial statements, and the like.
+This is because you will be handling lots of financial calculations related to statistics and data, financial modeling, budgets, financial statements, and the like.

-So you must have a good knowledge of how to use mathematical theories like algebra, calculus, and probability to help you in your job.
+So, you must know how to use mathematical theories like algebra, calculus, and probability to help you in your job.

-The ability to think analytically and make sound judgments is essential because you will be handling complex financial data.
+Thinking analytically and making sound judgments is essential because you will handle complex financial data.

-So you must be able to solve complex problems, make logical and sound decisions as well as interpret data correctly.
+So, you must be able to solve complex problems, make logical and sound decisions, and interpret data correctly.

-If you are not an analytical thinker, you can take a course on improving your analytical skills and practice with your finance too, and you are good to go.
+If you are not an analytical thinker, you can take a course on improving your analytical skills and practice with your finances, too, and you are good to go.

 This is important because a company will appreciate a meticulous staff with data so the company does not run into some financial deficit.